 Public housing was established through the U.S. Housing Act of 1937 to provide decent and safe rental housing for eligible low-income families, the elderly, and persons with disabilities.
-Public housing comes in all sizes and types, from scattered single family houses to high-rise apartments for elderly families.
-There are approximately 1.3 million households living in public housing units, managed by some 3,300 HAs.
+Public housing comes in all sizes and types, from scattered single-family houses to high-rise apartments for elderly families.
+Approximately 1.3 million households are living in public housing units, managed by some 3,300 HAs.
 The U.S. Department of Housing and Urban Development (HUD) administers Federal aid to local housing agencies (HAs) that manage the housing for low-income residents at rents they can afford.
 HUD furnishes technical and professional assistance in planning, developing and managing these developments.

 View the 2018 PHA Plan

 Click Here to check if the Augusta Housing Authority’s Waiting List

 for Public Housing is accepting new applications.

 What areas are considered public housing?
 The Public Housing Program is divided into areas which consist of: Allen Homes, MM Scott, Oak Pointe, Powell Pointe, Peabody Apartments, Hal Powell, Ervin Towers, Olmstead Homes, Jennings Place, Overlook Apartments, Dogwood Terrace,Barton Village(some areas), units at Legacy at Walton Oaks and Walton Oaks.

 Can I have family stay with me in public housing?
 You can have visitors, and you are responsible for their code of conduct.
 Guests will be permitted to stay on the premises for only fourteen days.